 As you would expect, the ground game is very much alive at Askernish.
 The buffeting wind dictates that a low ball is usually required from the tee and a running approach is nearly always favoured into the greens, however, one thing you realise fairly quickly is that this isn’t an overly fast-running course.
 The grass - the ‘machair’ - is stickier in texture, more receptive, and doesn’t quite have the run-out that is synonymous with traditional links courses in the British Isles.

 It makes the course play longer than its 6,259 yardage but also means that the rough at Askernish is very dense and leaves little chance of recovery.
 I personally like rough that allows you to find the ball but gives you that element of uncertainty on how it will come out.
 At Askernish you could literally hear a wayward shot being chewed up by the rough, never to be seen again.
 The juicy nature of the grass meant that finding a ball, even just off the admittedly wide fairways, was extremely difficult and if found extraction was your primary concern.
 I understand that the rough thins out during the winter months and becomes more playable but on our visit in August it was brutal.

 That said, I loved the minimalistic nature of Askernish which is undoubtedly the most authentic golf course I have ever played and where you are literally at the mercy of the elements.
+The untouched nature of the course is so refreshing.
 It’s probably the only place where you walk down a fairway littered with huge rabbit holes and you don’t even blink an eye.
 We played Machrihanish Dunes, dubbed as the most natural course in the world, later the same week and that felt positively manicured in comparison.